Personal and Channel Meetings

 Figure 2 shows the creation of a channel meeting.
 Note that two attendees are explicitly added to the meeting.
 We’ll come back to this later.

 You can’t change the channel a meeting is created in after the meeting is sent.
-If you need to change location, remove the original meeting and recreate it in the right channel.
+If you need to change location, the organizer must remove the original meeting and recreate it in the right channel.

 Meet Now meetings are impromptu gatherings in a channel.
 These are channel meetings without being scheduled in the team calendar.
 No notifications are sent for Meet Now meetings.